How much of success is luck?

 “You’re lucky your business is still doing okay in this recession.”

-I want them to be impressed with the hours I put in, with the ideas I had, with the way I handled customers, and with the stress of bootstrapping.
+I wanted them to be impressed with the hours I put in, with the ideas I had, with my amazing product-sense, with the way I handled customers, with my 50% sales close-rate, and how I overcame the mental stress of bootstrapping.

 But no, success is “lucky.”
-A successful business is the same as a lottery ticket.
+A successful business is a lottery ticket.

 It’s dismissive, even insulting: It wasn’t you, it was luck.
 Your decisions weren’t important, your ideas weren’t special, the long hours didn’t matter—you’re just lucky.
-Anyone could have done the same; time and chance happeneth to them all.
+Anyone in your place would have done the same; time and chance happeneth to them all.

 It’s easy to reflect back that dismissive indignation: